julietkelson/julietkelson.github.io/resume.markdown

 ### Product Data Intern, Cancer IQ
 <div>
 <i> June - August, 2019</i> <br>
-&nbsp;&nbsp;&nbsp;  ● Wrote a script to parse customer data and automate customer reports<br>
+● Wrote a script to parse customer data and automate customer reports<br>
-&nbsp;&nbsp;&nbsp; ● Analyzed accuracy of patient medical self-reports to target survey modifications that would lead to higher accuracy <br>
+● Analyzed accuracy of patient medical self-reports to target survey modifications that would lead to higher accuracy <br>
-&nbsp;&nbsp;&nbsp; ● Completed ad hoc data requests from customers <br>
+● Completed ad hoc data requests from customers <br>
 </div>

 ### Data Science Intern, Pangea Money Transfer
 <div>
 <i> May - July, 2018</i> <br>
-&nbsp;&nbsp;&nbsp;  ● Used software such as RStudio, Snowflake, and MySQL <br>
+● Used software such as RStudio, Snowflake, and MySQL <br>
-&nbsp;&nbsp;&nbsp; ● Created an RFM model of the user-base <br>
+● Created an RFM model of the user-base <br>
-&nbsp;&nbsp;&nbsp; ● Analyzed user activity to provide insight on business decisions
+● Analyzed user activity to provide insight on business decisions
  <br>
 </div>